modernweb-dev/rocket/packages/cli/demo/docs/blog/introducing-mdjs.md

 All of this happens under the hood for you 🤗

-## Where can you use mdjs?
+## Where Can You Use mdjs?

-### You can use it locally via es-dev-server
+### Locally with ES Dev Server

-Here i'll show you how you can create a github like markdown view for all your local markdown files including live demos.
+Here I'll show you how you can create a GitHub-like Markdown view for all your local Markdown files including live demos.

 ![es-dev-server screenshot](https://raw.githubusercontent.com/open-wc/blog-posts/master/2020-04-introducing-mdjs-interactive-demos-everywhere/images/es-dev-server-screenshot.png)